 UBE has appointed outside directors since fiscal 2005, in order to secure an independent, third-party perspective on decision-making and monitoring of management and to secure the efficiency, transparency, and objectivity of management.
 Furthermore, UBE has established a Nominating Committee and Remuneration Committee, which are advisory bodies to the Board of Directors.
-As of the time this document was updated, the Nominating Committee and the Remuneration Committee were each made up of three directors (excluding directors who are Audit and Supervisory Committee members), and outside directors serve as the chairs of both committees.
+As of the time this document was updated, the Nominating Committee and the Remuneration Committee were each made up of three directors, and outside directors serve as the chairs of both committees.